 The next destination that I am sharing with you is Roslin, a village in Scotland.
 Roslin is the home place of Rosslyn chapel, which was made famous by Dan Brown’s book The Da Vinci Code and the homonymous movie.
-As my past day trips in this series, this day trip was also organised from the Photographic Society of The University of Edinburgh.
+As my past day trips in this series, this day trip was also organised for the Photographic Society of The University of Edinburgh.

 During the trip, we followed this walking route in Roslin Glen starting from the Rosslyn Chapel.

 Roslin is about 45 minutes from Edinburgh by bus 37.
-The bus stop at various locations in Edinburgh including the Edinburgh Bus Station.
+The bus stops at various locations in Edinburgh including the Edinburgh Bus Station.
 Once in Roslin get off at the Original Rosslyn Hotel bus stop.
 There is a bus every 20-30 minutes.